LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Tom/Rolbam Eins.md

 ---
 ### Notes
-A Wizard who served his master the [[Duke Henselt]] of [[Llawyr un Mawr]] till his fall in a great battle against the invaders from [[Esgid]].
+A Wizard who served his master the [[Duke Henselt]] of [[Llawyr un Mawr]] till his fall in a great battle against the invaders from [[Llawyr un Mawr]].
 Due to his defeat, the Duke lost ground to Esgid, this loss lead to Esgid gaining control of the island between it and Llawyr un Mawr and consequently, [[Esgid Llai]] was formed.